Thursday, March 19, 2009

 The area also has a visitor center, complete with films and exhibits.
 It's all pretty well done, and doesn't take much time.
 If you have more interest in the subject, there are places such as Stanton's home that are available for touring.

 Seneca Falls is a few miles south of Interstate 90 between Syracuse and Rochester.
+And now, a history lesson.

-Seneca Falls, New York: "It's a Wonderful Life" house
+Seneca Falls, New York: "It's a Wonderful Life" House

 According to local legend, film director Frank Capra once came into Seneca Falls and was enchanted by the place.
 So, when he was coming up with the story for "It's a Wonderful Life," he turned Seneca Falls into the fictional Bedford Falls.